weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 13. In the **Outbound to Office 365** send connector page, select **Save**.

 14. You are currently in the on-premises EAC.
-You should also have the EAC for Exchange Online open in your browser from the prior task (see the **setup – Microsoft Exchange** tab); if so, select this tab.
+You should also have the EAC for Exchange Online open in your Edge browser from the prior task (see the **setup – Microsoft Exchange** tab); if so, select this tab.
     ‎
     ‎However, if you closed the EAC for Exchange Online at the end of the prior